karenlyyys/my-app/README.md

 User Stories
 ~ ● As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
-<p>● As a user, I want to be able to send messages to my friends and family members to exchange
-the latest news.<br>
+~ ● As a user, I want to be able to send messages to my friends and family members to exchange the latest news.<br>
 <p>● As a user, I want to send images to my friends to show them what I’m currently doing.<br>
 <p>● As a user, I want to share my location with my friends to show them where I am.<br>